 It’s important to build strong communication and a deep sense of commitment.
 Any of the following transitions could drive a wedge between you:

 5. Decreased Passion and Intimacy

-This could be primarily about sex.
-But also, it might be a sign of “roommate syndrome.”
-Living together can get stale if you’re not doing the work to avoid it.
+This could be primarily about sex, a sign of “roommate syndrome.”
+Living together can get stale if you’re not doing the work to keep things fresh.